Default flow of traffic (ASA)

 But if the traffic is of ICMP that is to be sent from higher security level to lower security level then it will reach the lower security level device and the lower security level will also send echo reply but the firewall (ASA) will drop it as only TCP and UDP traffic is inspected by default.

 If we want ICMP traffic to be inspected by the ASA then we have to do it manually by the command.

 asa(config)#fixup protocol ICMP

-Also, if the lower security level (outside or DMZ) want to send any traffic (TCP, UDP or ICMP) to the higher security level then it is denied by ASA firewall due to its default policy.
-To allow it, access-list can be used.
+Also, if the lower security level (outside or DMZ) wants to send any traffic (TCP, UDP, or ICMP) to the higher security level then it is denied by the ASA firewall due to its default policy.
+To allow it, an access list can be used.

-Also, by default if two interfaces have same security level then the traffic will not be allowed.
+Also, by default, if two interfaces have the same security level then the traffic will not be allowed.

 asa(config)#same-security-traffic permit inter-interface